ishmaelthedestroyer/notify/README.md

 }
 </pre>

-Next, sync a variable in a controller with Notify's notifications using `Notify.list()`.
+Finally, sync a variable in a controller with Notify's notifications using `Notify.list()`.
 Make sure you expose it to the controller's $scope, like so.
 (Coffeescript)

 <pre>
 app.controller 'MyCTRL', [ '$scope', 'Notify', ($scope, Notify) ->